 SEC.
 1972.
 STUDY ON SECURITY STANDARDS AND BEST PRACTICES FOR PASSENGER TRANSPORTATION SYSTEMS.

-(a) Security Standards and Best Practices for United STATES AND FOREIGN PASSENGER TRANSPORTATION SYSTEMS.-The Comptroller General of the United States shall conduct a study of how the Transportation Security Administration-
+(a) SECURITY STANDARDS AND BEST PRACTICES FOR UNITED STATES AND FOREIGN PASSENGER TRANSPORTATION SYSTEMS.-The Comptroller General of the United States shall conduct a study of how the Transportation Security Administrationsecurity standards; and

 (1) identifies and compares-